 - If you have entered a percentage for Preference under Scoring Balance, then you must also allocate a percentage to each of the five preference types.
 Under Preference Weighting, specify the percentage of the total allocated to Preference that should be considered for each of the individual options.
 Similar to the Scoring Balance section, you can influence the room scoring and assignment process by placing emphasis on specific preference types.
 The five entries must equal 100%.

 - Optionally select the option to "Pre-process required prefs".
 This option will ensure that sections with preferences marked as required will be scheduled first.

 It is best practice to select Pre-process required prefs.

 - Optionally select the option to "Pre-process back-to-back instructors".
 This option will ensure that back-to-back sections with the same instructor will be scheduled first.
 If you choose to pre-process for back-to-back instructors, there are three possible levels:

 - If you select only "Pre-process back-to-back instructors", the system will attempt to schedule sections into the same room.
-If same room is not possible, same building is attempted.
-If same building is not possible, the sections will be scheduled elsewhere.
+If the same room is not possible, the same building is attempted.
+If the same building is not possible, the sections will be scheduled elsewhere.

-- If the “Require Same Building” option is selected, the system will attempt same room, then same building, and if same building is not possible the sections are not scheduled.
+- If the “Require Same Building” option is selected, the system will attempt the same room, then the same building, and if same building is not possible the sections are not scheduled.

-- If the “Require Same Room” option is selected, the system will attempt same room and if same room is not possible the sections are not scheduled.
+- If the “Require Same Room” option is selected, the system will attempt the same room, and if the same room is not possible the sections are not scheduled.